How the translation memory feature can be used to speed up the translation process and improve consistency across texts and projects.

 In your list of suggestions, you can see a small bar showing the quality of each suggestion.

-The best suggestions is always listed first, the other suggestions are sorted highest to lowest percentage.
+The best suggestion is always listed first, the other suggestions are sorted highest to lowest percentage.

 Choose a suggestion that fits and click on “Apply” to use it.

-The translation memory will only suggest translations matching the current locale codes.
+The translation memory will only suggest translations matching the current language codes (locales).

-Imagine you have three locales in your project:
+Imagine you have three languages in your project:

-In the extended statistics section of your Reports tab you’re be able to continuously track and optimize how Translation Memory fits best in your individual translation process.
+In the extended reports section of your Analytics tab (previously Reports) you’re able to continuously track and optimize how Translation Memory best fits in your individual translation process.